MyEtherWallet/knowledge-base/source/_posts/en/hardware-wallets/using-keepkey-with-mew.md

 Most issues with the KeepKey can be fixed by performing a hard refresh (using CTRL+F5), confirming that all the firmware is updated to its latest release, and trying a new connecting cable.

-If these troubleshooting options did not fix your issue, MEW has an extensive knowledge base that you can find [here][mewkb].
-There is a big chance that it's already listed under ‘Common Issues’.
-If not, feel free to contact us at support@myetherwallet.com.
+As always, feel free to contact us at support@myetherwallet.com.
 We are always happy to help!

 [buyKeepKey]: https://keepkey.myshopify.com/collections/frontpage/products/keepkey-the-simple-bitcoin-hardware-wallet/?source=hasoffers
 [mewkb]: https://kb.myetherwallet.com